schappim/mBot-Gitbook/section-3-chapter-17-moving-left-right-backwards.md

 \[Image 2.17.3: Where to create a variable\]

 In the window that opens we can choose a name for the variable.
 Variable names need to be descriptive of the values the are going to hold.
-We need the variable to store a value for the speed of the wheels so an obvious choise would be "wheel\_speed".
+We need the variable to store a value for the speed of the wheels so an obvious choice would be "wheel\_speed".
 We use the underscore to connect multiple words because spaces are not allowed in variable names.

 ![](/assets/Img.3.17.4.jpg)